 Dealing with debt collectors can be tough.
 You may feel obligated to cater to their whims.
 However, that should not be the case.
 The American constitution has provisions that protect the rights of debtors.
-Debt collection agencies and creditors can sometimes cross a line and cause debtors harm.
-This is punishable by law and there are both federal and state laws in place to address the issue.
+Unfortunately, debt collection agencies and creditors can sometimes cross a line and cause debtors harm.
+This is punishable by law, and there are both federal and state laws in place to address the issue.
 Hiring a debt collection attorney in such instances is a good idea as the legal experts can protect your rights and help you obtain compensation for the damages caused by debt collectors.

 Typically, the debt collection process consists of the following three phases:

 Debt collection agencies and creditors are permitted by law to use every means of communication available to contact debtors.
 However, there are certain rules they need to follow while doing so.
 Debtors, on the other hand, are obligated to pay their dues to the creditors.
 They can do so by consulting a non-profit debt counseling agency and developing a repayment plan.
 But during the process, debtors are entitled to privacy and respectful treatment.
 To protect creditors from harassing debtors, the American Congress passed the Fair Debt Collection Practices Act in 1977.
 The law prohibits creditors and debt collection agencies from threatening, harassing, and inappropriately and constantly contacting a debtor.
 The Fair Debt Collection Practices Act protects the debtors in the following ways:

 Debtors are entitled to demand proof that they owe money to the creditor.
 Collectors should mandatorily file a claim with proof, such as an unpaid bill or any other evidence of a payment violation.